 Blake Shafer

 Blake would prefer a dip in a beautiful mountain lake to a hot shower any day of the year.
 His love of the wild came from chasing his father around the White Mountains of New Hampshire.
 He relishes the simplicity and spontaneity of any outdoor adventure.
 A camp counselor for many years, he recognizes the confidence and creativity born from new experiences and a little hardship!
 Blake is a fluent Mandarin Chinese speaker who has spent much of his adult life outside the US.
-He recently spent four years glacier guiding on the rugged west coast of New Zealand’s south island and is certified by the NZMGA.
 He loves birds, tree identification, mountain weather, and paying attention in general!
-He lives in Kingston and is always looking towards his next adventure.
+He works in local government, is an alpine search and rescue volunteer with Olympic Mountain Rescue, and a formerly certified New Zealand mountain guide.
+He lives in Kingston and is always looking to build community in the natural world.

 Pronouns:he/him/his